xueliang-zhong/PlanSelfPlay/README.md

 for ((i=0; i<$GENERATIONS; i++)); do
   # Inject goal into a self improving plan template
   sed "s/GOAL:.*/GOAL: $GOAL/" PLAN_TEMPLATE.txt > plan.txt
-  # Run agent - plan template instructs it to read memory from previous generations and write new ones
+  # The plan template prompts agent to read memory from previous generations and write new ones
   codex --full-auto exec - < plan.txt
 done
 ```